The Francofile's California wine.

 - Small independent grower producer led by 2nd gen Alex Davis

-- Located on Westside Road, the birthplace of Russian River Pinot Noir and chardonnay
+- Located on Westside Road, the birthplace of Russian River Pinot Noir

 - Established 1982 before Russian River was an AVA

 - Alex gained formal education at Fresno State and 1 year at Université de Bourgogne